GGgRain/Unreal-Joint/README.md

 ## :mag: About ##

-Joint is Unreal Engine 4 & 5's strongest modular dialogue & gameplay scripting framework for every type of projects.
+Joint is Unreal Engine 4 & 5's strongest modular gameplay scripting framework for every type of projects.

-Joint is a powerful tool for game developers, designers, and writers alike.
-You can create complex dialogue productions with whatever gameplay mechanics you want to use with Joint, using very intuitive, the state-of-the-art visual scripting interface.
+Joint is a powerful tool for game developers, designers.
+You can create complex productions where your needs a power of modularity with whatever gameplay mechanics you want to use with Joint, using very intuitive, the state-of-the-art visual scripting interface.

 Do you like the dialogue production of Animal Crossing, or the dialogue system of The Witcher 3?
 Or do you want to create your own unique dialogue system?
-Joint is the perfect tool for you.
+Check out **Joint Native**.

+Do you need a replacement for level sequencer for better after-localization synchoronization?
+Use Joint for such action!

 <p align="center">
   <i>Please consider leaving a star if you loved this project! </i>⭐